 Area CX Standard 9 Seeking consent Data recipients MUST notify consumers of redirection prior to authentication.
 10 Authentication: 'One Time Password' Data holders and data recipients MUST clearly refer to a "One Time Password" in consumer-facing interactions and communications.
-The use of 'verification code' and 'password' caused confusion and apprehension among consumers.
+The use of the term "One Time Password" MAY be presented alongside an existing term used by a data holder (e.g. Netcode, one time pin etc.).
 11 Authentication: Passwords Data holders and data recipients MUST state in consumer-facing interactions and communications that services utilising the CDR do not need access to consumer passwords for the purposes of sharing data.
 The exact phrasing of this is at the discretion of the data holder and data recipient.
 12 Authentication: Password link Data holders MUST NOT include forgotten details links in redirect screens.
 The inclusion of such links is considered to increase the likelihood of phishing attacks.
 13 Authentication: OTP expiry Data holders MUST communicate the expiry period of the OTP to the consumer in the authentication flow.
 14 Authorisation Account selection Data holders MUST allow the consumer to select which of their accounts to share data from if the data request includes account-specific data and if there are multiple accounts available.
-The Data holder MAY omit this step if none of the data being requested is specific to an account (e.g. Saved Payees). • If certain accounts are unavailable to share, data holders SHOULD show these unavailable accounts in the account-selection step. • Data holders SHOULD communicate why these accounts cannot be selected, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content. • Data holders MAY provide instructions on how to make these accounts available to share, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content.
+The Data holder MAY omit this step if none of the data being requested is specific to an account (e.g. Saved Payees).
+Data holders MAY add a 'profile selection' step or equivalent prior to the account selection step if a single identifier provides access to different customer accounts.
+For example, one customer ID may give access to business customer and individual customer accounts.
+The 'profile selection' step SHOULD only be considered if it is an existing customer experience, and SHOULD be as minimal as possible to avoid introducing unwarranted friction (having regard to CDR Rule 4.24).
+If certain accounts are unavailable to share, data holders SHOULD show these unavailable accounts in the account-selection step.
+Data holders SHOULD communicate why these accounts cannot be selected, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content.
+Data holders MAY provide instructions on how to make these accounts available to share, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content.
+Note: Unavailable accounts are to be interpreted in accordance with the rules on eligible consumers and required consumer data.
 15 Authorisation Account confirm Data holders MUST show which accounts the data is being shared from prior to confirming authorisation if the data request includes account-specific data.
 The data holder MAY omit this information if none of the data being requested is specific to an account (e.g. Saved Payees).